GokhanOzturkIO/Questions-Git/EnesCANNOT_QuestionsAndAnswers.md

 "HEAD" is a special pointer that points to the current location in the Git repository.
 It usually shows the latest commit of the current working copy or branch, but can also be temporarily redirected to a different location.
 This can be used to mark different commits, tags or references.

 ---

+## 6) What exactly is a "Staging Area" or "Index"?

+The "Staging Area" or "Index" acts as an intermediate zone between Git's workspace and the repository.
+This area is used to process changes and prepare them for the next commit.
+Changes are first made in the workspace and then added to the "Staging Area".
+This area allows checking changes before commit and gives developers the flexibility to organize changes.

+---